brentd09/AZ040Labs/PowerShell-Lab-10.md

 ### Task 1: Connect to Azure AD

 1. On **LON-CL1**, right click **Start**, and then choose **Windows PowerShell (Admin)** or run **PowerShell ISE (As Administrator)**
+    - DO NOT USE PowerShell 7 for this lab
 1. Install the **AzureAD** module from PowerShell Gallery: